Learn to make three versatile Mediterranean cheeses with Jacqueline Bender, Bee Sustainable’s artisanal cheesemaker and educator.

 Refunds and Transfer requests incur a $10 administration fee.

 A minimum of 7 days notice is required for refunds and/or transfer requests.
 Refund and transfer requests with less than 7 days notice (of the scheduled date) qualify for a 50% refund or credit towards the new date.
+Cancellations with less than 24 hours notice qualify for a 20% discount on the next booking made.

 Participation in Bee Sustainable's classes and workshops are at your own risk.
 Whilst we take every precaution to take reasonable care of our customers, we acknowledge that bees and the kitchen environment can pose risk, and your attendence at our classes waives our liability for any injuries that occur.